GenomicsStandardsConsortium/mixs/README.md

 * [Makefile](Makefile) - Makefile containing pre-defined linkml-project-cookiecutter targets/rules
 * [project.Makefile](project.Makefile) - file that can be modified to extend pre-defined rules in [Makefile](Makefile)

-## Credits
+## LinkML:

-This project was made with [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter).
+This project is supported by:
+[linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter).